unsinnews/intern3-chat/OAUTH_SETUP.md

 - **"Redirect URI mismatch"**: Make sure the callback URLs in your OAuth app settings match exactly with your app's URLs
 - **GitHub email not found**: Ensure your GitHub OAuth app has the `user:email` scope enabled
 - **Google consent screen issues**: Make sure you've configured the OAuth consent screen in Google Cloud Console
+- **Atlassian authorization issues**: Verify that the redirect URI matches exactly and includes the protocol (http/https)

 ### Security Notes